GemmaButcher-dev/itscool-ms3/TESTING.md

 ### Summary

  Shows an undefined variable in the script.js file.
 This variable is defined in a script tag in the 404.html file.
-For more information see [bug-fixes] section.
+For more information see bug fix section in the [development](DEVELOPMENT.md).

 ## Python Testing